phancongthanh/ckeditor5-elfinder/README.md

 ## Overview

 This integration utilizes CKEditor 5 as a rich text editor and elFinder as a file manager for uploading images.
 This example showcases how to set up both libraries to work seamlessly together.
+The project is referenced and developed from [Integration-with-CKEditor-5](https://github.com/Studio-42/elFinder/wiki/Integration-with-CKEditor-5)

 ## Getting Started